technion/ct_advisor/README.md

 This application uses a PostgreSQL database, and an SMTP server.

-- Install PostgreSQL and create a database
+- Install the front end, ct_advisor_int
-- Run createtables.sql to create tables
+- Create tables using the Rails frontend
 - Create priv/credentials.rr in the following format:

 ```erlang